Imagination is more important than knowledge.

-Unfortunately, his dream of college education was shattered once his family became a target of political repressions, and his parents were forced out of their jobs.
+Unfortunately, his dream of a college education was shattered once his family became a target of political repressions, and his parents were forced out of their jobs.
 Their attempt to escape Russia was halted by the authorities who refused to issue an exit visa.

-After the Russian invasion of Afghanistan and worsening of political climate, emigration was no longer possible and learning jewelry at a trade school turned out to be the only option that fit Leon’s artistic skills and postponed the military draft.
+After the Russian invasion of Afghanistan and worsening of the political climate, emigration was no longer possible and learning jewelry at a trade school turned out to be the only option that fit Leon’s artistic skills and postponed the military draft.

 He graduated from State Art College #11 (Художественно-профессиональный лицей Санкт-Петербурга имени Карла Фаберже) in 1981 and was quickly drafted into the military, where he developed an avid interest in fine arts and design, an interest he continues to follow up to this day.

-Upon his release from the military he returned to the factory and continued his career as a bench jeweler.
+Upon his release from the military, he returned to the factory and continued his career as a bench jeweler.
 It was there, while repairing an umbrella, that he discovered his talents in jewelry design.

 Being an outspoken activist and defender of worker’s rights, Leon was always on the radar of factory management and the KGB.